 Northwest Winds: This is the most difficult wind direction for low airtime pilots.
 You are launching and turning left - flying away from a safe landing in the bottom landing field, and once you reach the 'Elephant' part of the hill, you will not make the bottom field from there, as you will be flying into a headwind and going down fast!

 Remember, you are NOT allowed to bottom land in the Gliding Club field!

 You MUST be able to confidently soar and top land the hill if you are going to fly in a Northwesterly.
 Once near the Pylons on the ridge there are no bottom or slope landing options available.

 NEVER take-off from the Southwest Launch or fly in the Bowl in a Northwesterly wind.
 You are flying in Rotor from the Pimple!
-Inexperienced pilots should not fly this end of the hill at all, turn back towards the main paraglider launch before you reach the first gulley.
+Inexperienced pilots should not fly near this end of the hill, turn back towards the main paraglider launch before you reach the first gulley.

 These warning are by all means still current, statistics bear out these warnings.
 Every Spring there are crop of incidents caused by low airtime and sometimes more experienced pilots flying in unsuitable conditions through not accessing weather conditions correctly or not studying the site conditions.